Avrohom Yeshaya Karelitz: His method of study, and his attitude toward the rulings of his predecessors

-He summed up this approach in a letter: “To take hold of the rope of Torah is a difficult matter, and manifold.
+He said in a letter: “To take hold of the rope of Torah is a difficult matter, and manifold.
 I took upon myself to investigate the Gemara as much as possible, even if it contradicts the Rishonim — and to suffice with the knowledge that the words of our sages are fundamental, and we are ‘orphans of orphans.’
 Nevertheless, not to refrain from clarifying and analyzing what we can in our smallness, and also to rule accordingly in cases where there is no explicit contrary ruling in halakha.
 Otherwise, I would lack the engagement of Torah.”